 According to Process.st, “38% list their most expensive package as ‘Contact us’”.

-Like this irrational range or long pricing, the list can be exchanged with interactive calculators which are extremely good at answering questions related to prices, quantity and other product details.
+Like this irrational range or long pricing, the list can be exchanged with a price quote calculator which is extremely good at answering questions related to prices, quantity and other product details.
 So why should your web visitor see the information that is not relevant to him/her?

 2020 is about personalization so brands have to become advisors and assistants to the customer and save their time.
 So your pricing page has to adapt and show how you are providing a personal price offer based on client choices!
 Here I’m analyzing a way you can stand closer to your customer without branding promises to change the world.

 So how to make your pricing page effective in 2020?

 Turning the tables only slightly can create a totally different outcome.
 Now we’ll analyze a pricing page that could benefit the most from an interactive calculator and simplify their pricing at least twice!

 “Leads that submit a calculator/quote close at about 5x the rate of simple inquiries”